threefoldtech/tfgrid-sdk-ts/packages/playground/public/info/vm.md

 ##### Compared to Full VMs

-- Full VM contains a default disk attached to it which is not the case in the Micro VM where you needed to make sure to attach a disk to it or the VM will fail
+- Full VM contains a default disk attached to it unlike the Micro VM which may fail if you don't attach a data disk or don't have a large enough default rootfs
 - The default disk is mounted on / so if you want to attach any additional disks, you have to choose a different mounting point
 - Only cloud init flists can be deployed on Full VM.
 You can check official Threefold flists here
 - In Full VM, you need to mount the additional disks manually after the VM is deployed